aws-samples/amazon-cognito-vue-workshop/docs/ConfirmAccount.md

 //Confirm account code ends here
 ```

+You have now added the code needed for a user to confirm their account.
+Now let's test the applications sign-up and confirm account functionality.

 ## Milestone 1 - Testing Sign-up and Confirmation process

 The next step you should take after completing the code for the confirmation page is test the sign up and account confirmation process.

 <ol>
-<li>Restart application server if needed.</li>
+<li>Restart application server if needed.
+(In Cloud9 terminal - Stop server = control+C, start server = npm run serve)</li>
-<li>Navigate to the sign-up page</li>
+<li>Navigate to the sign-up page in your browser</li>
 <li>Sign up for new account</li>
 <li>Check email for confirmation code</li>
-<li>Go back to confirmation page and enter confirmation code</li>
+<li>Go back to confirmation page, and enter confirmation code</li>
 </ol>

 If everything is working correctly you should see the following screen after confirming your account:
 ![npm run](../docs/images/confirmation-success.png)

 ## Next Steps

-Next you will code the sign-in page, so that you can sign in with the new account you should created.
+Next you will code the sign-in page, so that you can sign in with the new account you created.

 ## [Coding Sign-In form](SignIn.md)